Joechann0831/LFSR-FusNet/README.md

 Our framework consists of 6 main procedures: **PRO-IB**, **VDSR** [1], **disparity estimation**, **warp**, **EnhanceCNN** and **FusNet**.

-In this repo, we provide the model parameters of VDSR, EnhanceCNN and FusNet trained with EPFL dataset [2].
-For testing and training, we also provide the network configuration file with format of *.prototxt*.
+In this repo, we provide the pretrained model parameters as well as the network configurations of VDSR, EnhanceCNN and FusNet.
+The other procedures can be found publicly or easily implemented.

 ### PRO-IB